SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 </body>
 ```

 This next part is going to be all you!
 Use the readme from the intro to express lesson if you have to.
-Your job is to update the app.get route to render the home.jsx template.
+Your job is to update the app.get route to render the home.ejs template.
 Recall that we can use the render method to help us out here.

 ```
 app.get('/', (req, res) => {